peppergv4/hackathon-resources/docker-intro.md

     Login Succeeded
     ```
     Make sure to save your personal access token in a file somewhere on your machine.
 (I keep mine in my [password store](https://www.passwordstore.org/)).
 You'll want to use it later!

+    ### Note:
+    In general, you shouldn't have to restart the Docker daemon, but if you do, this can be done with:
+    ```
+    sudo systemctl restart docker
+    ```
+    If you're using Docker Desktop you can simply stop and restart the application.

 ## Build and Push the Docker Image